So - Of All the Acupuncture Points

 Favourite Acupuncture points?

-I can tell you which are my favourite acupuncture points, but the points that help you most will depend on your health, not mine.
+I can tell you which are my favourite acupuncture points, but the ones that help you most will depend on your health, not mine.

 What’s the point of acupuncture?
-Are you interested in the understanding of health that the theory behind acupuncture points towards? – ideas very different from those of modern medicine?
+Are you interested in the understanding of health behind the theory?
+Very different to modern medicine?

 Would you like to understand Chinese Medicine in English?